BECOME A CPC REPRESENTATIVE

 - Host informational sessions and employee appreciation events

 If you are interested in becoming a CPC Representative, please follow the self-nomination process outlined below.
-Deadline for joing in the council in the 2018 fiscal year is March 24, 2017.
 Please direct all questions to the current CPC Chair, Stacey Baumgarn at Stacey.Baumgarn@colostate.edu or by phone, 970-491-0328.

 - Step 1 – Consider your current work load and availability.
-The term of service for CPC Representatives is three (3) years beginning July 1, 2017.
+The term of service for CPC Representatives is three (3) years, terms run parallel to CSU fiscal year.
 Serving on the CPC may require ten (10) hours or more of your time per month.
 All CPC Representatives are required to attend Council meetings and serve on Council and University committees.

 - Step 2 – Verify your eligibility.
-All certified State Classified personnel, working half-time or more, who have been employed by Colorado State University for at least one year as State Classified employees (as of March 31, 2016) are eligible for membership (except employees of the Colorado State Governing Board or System’s Office).
+All certified State Classified personnel, working half-time or more, who have been employed by Colorado State University for at least one (1) year as State Classified employees are eligible for membership (except employees of the Colorado State Governing Board or System’s Office).